Maanuj-Vora/Coders-Haven/content/docs/python/datatypes.md

 type()
 ```

-By adding anything inside the parenthesis, it will return the type of it
+By adding any object within the parenthesis, it will return the type of it

 ---